Drupal-Egypt/sma/README.md

 Social Mobile App
 =================

-Social Mobile App is an example application created by [Vadim Mirgorod](http://vmirgorod.name) to demonstrate Backbone.js and jQueryMobile capabilities, it communicates with RESTful service written on Python.
-You can download recent version of both client and server side from [github](http://github.com/dealancer/sma) project page</a>.
+Social Mobile App is an example application created by [Vadim Mirgorod](http://vmirgorod.name) to demonstrate Backbone.js and jQueryMobile capabilities, it communicates with [MongoLab](http://mongolab.com/), the RESTful MongoDB service.
+You can download client application from [github project page](http://github.com/dealancer/sma).
 Inspired by [Christophe Coenraets](http://coenraets.org/blog/) blog.

 Technology stack
 ================